 Train Routes To And From Aix en Provence TGV Station

 The TGV route from Paris has slashed journey times from the capital to Aix en Provence to well under three hours.
-If travelling from London, take the Eurostar and change trains in either Lille or Paris.
+If travelling from London, you have two choices: take the direct London-Marseille Eurostar and change in Avignon or Marseille or, for a wider choice of travel times, take the Eurostar via Lille or Paris.

-The choice is small and basic, but of excellent quality and hot meals are served throughout the day.
+The choice is small and basic, but of excellent quality.
 The set menu might feature "ocean pearls" (aka oysters), steak, duck or fish and a dessert.
 The house speciality is rum baba.
 Brasserie l'Européen, 21 bis boulevard Diderot, 75012 Paris.
 Tel: (+33) 1 43 43 99 70.

 There are also direct TGV services between Aix and Avignon, Brussels, Lille, Lyon, Geneva, Marseille, Toulon and Nice, as well as less frequent ones with Barcelona, Dijon, Frankfurt, Hyères, Madrid, Montpellier, Nantes and Strasbourg.